50 Years of BWC: Strengthening Biosecurity for the Global South

 Session 5: International Cooperation – Prospects for Global South1100 - 1200 hrs

-Session 6: Synopsis and the Way Forward1200 - 1250 hrs
+Session 6: India and the Global South: The Way Forward1200 - 1250 hrs

 Closing Remarks